SolutionGuidance/psm/INSTALL.md

 ## Database

-We're testing with latest stable PostgreSQL, currently 9.6.2.
-PostgreSQL 10 will be released shortly and we hope/intend to verify compatibility with that.
+We're testing with PostgreSQL 9.6.2.
+PostgreSQL 10 has recently been released and we intend to verify compatibility with it; we'd be happy to hear from anyone who has run the PSM with PostgreSQL 10.x.

-- **Storage**: TBA.
-We haven't started integrating with any external data sources yet, which will likely be the largest driver of storage requirements.
-  We suggest starting with 10 GB for the database, and have a plan to expand or reprovision later.
+- **Storage**: We suggest starting by planning 10 GB for the database, and having a plan to expand or reprovision later.
+We will update this section as we gain more data on production storage requirements.

 The application requires the application server to be configured with two data sources: